-This course examines conceptual and theoretical foundations of business management principles and practices essential to health informatics.
-This course provides the fundamentals of health data management and the role of Electronic Health Records (EHR) and other clinical informatics applications in healthcare organizations.
-Emphasis is given to clinically transformative technologies which include fundamental knowledge of the concepts of health informatics and how technology can be used in the delivery of health care.
-The intent is to increase the student’s capacity for the design, configuration, use and maintenance of informatics interventions that improve health care delivery in order to deliver cost-effective and quality health services.
+This course provides students with a broad overview of the role of health care information systems (HCIS) in health care delivery and examines conceptual and theoretical foundations of business management principles and practices essential to health informatics.
+This course provides the fundamentals of the acquisition, storage, and use of information in the clinical informatics setting.
+Emphasis is given to clinically transformative technologies which include fundamental knowledge of the concepts of health informatics and how technology can be used in the delivery of healthcare.
+The intent is to increase the student’s capacity for the design, configuration, use, and maintenance of informatics interventions that improve healthcare delivery.
+This course will also examine the trends impacting the clinical informatics field and the impact of natural and artificial systems and practices.

 Associated Program Learning Outcomes